spinzbass/BM-fork-LOFISWAGGA/docs/README.md

     <li>Displaying a simple coordinate system (tile coordinats & pixel coordinates)</li>
     <li>Allowing you to move the color palette to the top of the screen when placing pixels</li>
     <li>Allowing you to use the eyedropper on the template image, provided the colors are correct</li>
+    <li>Minimizing or maximizing the menu to switch between compact and full views</li>
+    <li>Filtering overlay colors by toggling individual template colors or using global enable/disable buttons</li>
     <li>...and more!</li>
   </ul>
   If you like this userscript, please ⭐ the repository!
 For more information and updates, visit the <a href="https://bluemarble.camilledaguin.fr/" target="_blank" rel="noopener noreferrer">Blue Marble website</a>.
 If you wish to contribute to Blue Marble, check out the <a href="https://github.com/SwingTheVine/Wplace-BlueMarble/blob/main/docs/CONTRIBUTING.md" target="_blank" rel="noopener noreferrer">CONTRIBUTING.md</a> file in <code>docs/</code>.